Made in Staten Island

-Made in Staten Island is a short-lived American reality television series that premiered on MTV on January 14, 2019 in the United States.
+Made in Staten Island is an American reality television series that premiered on MTV on January 14, 2019.
 The show followed eight young adults living in Staten Island, trying to avoid the influence of local organized crime.
 The program was described as "Mob Wives for the MTV crowd".
 It was the network's second attempt to create a Staten Island-focused reality series, after 2010's aborted Bridge & Tunnel.

 The show only aired three episodes all together before the series was quietly ended; all mention of the series has also been expunged from MTV's websites.

 In March 2020, MTV announced that it did continue to work with the subjects of Made in Staten Island, but had decided to take a different focus and shift more to showing their families in full.
-The new version of the series, Families of the Mafia, premiered on April 9.
+The new version of the series, Families of the Mafia, premiered on April 9, 2020.